Pravez/MetaManager/README.md

 To run the app : `npm install && npm start`

 If you want to send OSC Messages, be careful : problem with node OSC.
 Line 72 osc-transport.js, need to convert the Uint8Array to Buffer.
+Concerning bluetooth, the version 1.2.x of Electron-prebuilt is making serial-port library a nightmare.
+So you can't use version 1.2.x until it is fixed.